Steve Hampson

-Stephen Hampson (born 14 August 1961) is a former rugby union and professional rugby league footballer from Airdrie, Scotland, who played as a in the 1970s, 1980s and 1990s, and coached rugby league in the 1990s, 2000s and 2010s.
+Stephen Hampson (born 14 August 1961) is a former rugby union and professional rugby league footballer who played as a in the 1970s, 1980s and 1990s.
+He coached rugby league in the 1990s, 2000s and 2010s.

-He played club level rugby union (RU) for Vulcan RUFC (1978–83) in Newton-le-Willows, and representative level rugby league (RL) for Great Britain, and at club level for Wigan, Illawarra Steelers, Halifax, Salford Reds and the Widnes Vikings.
+He played club level rugby union for Vulcan RUFC (1978–83) in Newton-le-Willows, and representative level rugby league for Great Britain, and at club level for Wigan, Illawarra Steelers, Halifax, Salford Reds and the Widnes Vikings.

 Playing career

 Club career

 Hampson started his rugby league career with Wigan, joining from Newton-le-Willows based rugby union club Vulcan RUFC in October 1983.
 After a promising start during his first season at the club, Hampson broke his leg in a match against Hull Kingston Rovers in April 1984, and then suffered a broken wrist in a reserve team game during his recovery.
 The injuries meant that he only played one first team game during the 1984–85 season.

 Hampson won his first honours with Wigan during the 1985–86 season, appearing as a substitute (replacing Gary Henley-Smith) in Wigan's 34–8 victory over Warrington in the 1985 Lancashire Cup Final at Knowsley Road, St Helens, on Sunday 13 October 1985.
 He started at in Wigan's 11–8 victory over Hull Kingston Rovers in the 1985–86 John Player Special Trophy Final at Elland Road, Leeds on Saturday 11 January 1986.

 Hampson was an unused substitute in the 1986 Lancashire Cup final against Oldham, but played in the 18–4 victory over Warrington in the 1986–87 John Player Special Trophy Final during the 1986–87 season at Burnden Park, Bolton on Saturday 10 January 1987.

 During the 1987–88 season, Hampson played at fullback for defending champions Wigan in their 1987 World Club Challenge victory against the visiting Manly-Warringah Sea Eagles.
 A few days later, he played in the 28–16 victory over Warrington in the 1987 Lancashire Cup Final at Knowsley Road, St Helens, on Sunday 11 October 1987.

 He played in the 22–17 victory over Salford in the 1988 Lancashire Cup Final during the 1988–89 season at Knowsley Road, St. Helens on Sunday 23 October 1988, and played in the 12–6 victory over Widnes in the 1988–89 John Player Special Trophy Final at Burnden Park, Bolton on Saturday 7 January 1989.